opensafely-core/r-docker/README.md

 ```
 actions:
   my_action:
-    run: python:v2 my_script.py ...
+    run: r:v2 my_script.R ...
 ```

 ## Version List

 Current available versions, in reverse chronological order:

- - v2: Ubuntu 22.04 and Python 3.10 - [full package list](v2/packages.md)
+ - v2: Ubuntu 22.04 and R 4.4.3 - [full package list](v2/packages.md)
- - v1: Ubuntu 20.04 and Python 3.8 - [full package list](v1/packages.md)
+ - v1: Ubuntu 20.04 and R 4.0.5 - [full package list](v1/packages.md)

 ### Legacy version: `latest`

-Initially, OpenSAFELY only had one version of the python image.
+Initially, OpenSAFELY only had one version of the r image.
 This is the `v1` image, but was originally published under the `:latest` tag.
 You can use either `v1` or `latest` - they are the same version.
 In future, we may deprecate the `latest` tag and require users to update their `project.yaml` to